• Skip to primary navigation

 Oh yeah!
 This is one appetizer that has it all going on; sweet, savory, chewy, and a deliciously sticky sweet and sour glaze.
 Seriously delicious and all ready in less than 30 minutes.
 This little appetizer is happily gluten-free.

 Do you think it has a long enough name...
-Chargrilled Halloumi Prosciutto Wrapped Nectarines and Balsamic Glaze!!??!!!
+Chargrilled Halloumi and Prosciutto Nectarines with Balsamic Glaze!!??!!!
 Yeah, I know I could not think am way of shortening it unless you just call it, "The Perfect Appetizer".

 It sounds and tastes like something you would get in one of those really fancy 3 Michelin Star restaurants.
 However, they would only put one of them on your plate, charge you $20 USD/ $160 HKD and you would still be hungry.

-I really cannot decide if I would like this as an appetizer or as an ending to a meal.
-You know how I do not like my desserts too sweet and this would be a fun cheese and fruit platter at the end of the meal too.
-If you love the idea of grilled nectarines, you are going to love our Grilled Nectarines with Coconut Cream for dessert.
+I really cannot decide if I would like this as an appetizer or a sweet ending to a meal.
+You know how I do not like my desserts too sweet.
+This would be a fun cheese and fruit platter at the end of the meal too.
+If you love the idea of grilled nectarines, you are going to love our Grilled Nectarines with Coconut Cream for dessert or our grilled shrimp nectarine salad.

 It is the season to grill and entertain.
-Chargrilled Halloumi Prosciutto Wrapped Nectarines and Balsamic Glaze bites are perfect way to spread the love with family and friends who come to gather.
+Grilled nectarines and halloumi bites are perfect way to spread the love with family and friends who come to gather.
 I think a glass of Pinot Grigio or sparkling white wine would pair nicely.

 This recipe makes more balsamic glaze reduction than what you will need for this recipe.
 You can thank me later as this balsamic glaze is delicious over a caprese salad, grilled salmon or even over ice-cream with strawberries.